Glorfingol/web/README.md

 You can create blog entries there
 ## Facebook
 You can connect to your Facebook account and import the latest posts and convert them to Blog entries
+## Widgets
+Widgets are the core of the page content management
+They are the html components that will construct your pages
+You can personalize the widgets by selecting a datasource and modifying its html content in the desired language
+There are many kinds of widgets from plain HTML, to IMAGE (linked to a media), VIDEO (linked to a media), MENU (linked to the menu)
+BLOG (all the blog entries), BLOG_ENTRY (a specific blog entry) and CAROUSEL (linked to a carousel) There are some macros that you can drag and drop.
+They are bootstrap 4 components
+## Pages
+There is a menu where you can create a page with its body, its header and footer, its meta
+You can link widgets to the page or remove said link
+You can decide for which language the body,header,footer,meta will be created with the select In the editor (from codemirror) you can drag and drop any associated widget
+Please note that the technology used for the templates is Thymeleaf (http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html)

 # Posts from facebook